Shef-AIRE/aire-hugo-research-group/content/authors/samer-alabedd/_index.md

 ---
 # Display name
-title: Samer Alabed
+title: Samer Alabedd
 # Username (this should match the folder name)
 authors:
-- samer-alabed
+- samer-alabedd

 # Is this the primary user of the site?
 superuser: false